Machine-learning based discovery of missing physical processes in radiation belt modeling: Methods

 \subsection{Metrics and benchmarks}

 Our quantity of interest, the phase space density $f$, changes by several orders of magnitude between $L=2$ and $L=5.5$.
 Hence, it is not straightforward to design a single metric for model performance.
 A through analysis of several metrics often used in radiation belt modeling, can be found in Refs. \cite{morley2018, liemohn2021}.
-Here, we are interested in studying the model accuracy at given values of $L$, rather than averaged over the whole domain.
-Thus, we define the error of a model as the median value at fixed $L$ of the relative error of the logarithmic phase space density.
-That is, considering $\hat{f}$ as the ground-truth value taken by observations, and $f$ as the corresponding values produced by a model, the error $\varepsilon(L)$ is defined as:
+Here, we are interested in studying the model accuracy at given values of $L$, rather than averaged over the whole domain.{ We define and use three different errors.
+Following Ref. \cite{morley2018}, we characterize accuracy by defining the \emph{percentage symmetric accuracy} $\zeta$ as:

 \begin{linenomath*}

 \end{linenomath*}